kelanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Added a script to list current directory in long format
 5. Added a script to list hidden files in long format
 6. Added a script to list all files with user and group ids
+7. Added a script to create a new directory